MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2022-h1.md

   - Priority: 700
   - Name: Outbound_Allow_SMB445

-- To remove latency when workers are communicating with the file server we also advise adding the following rule to the Worker NSG to allow outbound LDAP and Kerberos traffic to your Active Directory Controllers if securing the file server using Active Directory, for example if you have used the Quickstart template to deploy a HA File Server and SQL Server.
+- To remove latency when workers are communicating with the file server we also advise adding the following rule to the Worker NSG to allow outbound LDAP and Kerberos traffic to your Active Directory Controllers if securing the file server using Active Directory, for example if you've used the Quickstart template to deploy a HA File Server and SQL Server.

   Go to the WorkersNsg in the Admin Portal and add an outbound security rule with the following properties:
   - Source: Any